cyberark/conjur-api-java/README.md

 </dependency>
 ```

-If you aren't using Maven (lucky you!), you can just add the `jar` in the normal way.
+If you aren't using Maven, you can add the `jar` in the normal way.
 This `jar` can be found in
 the `target` directory created when you ran `mvn package`.